apache/airflow/chart/UPDATING.rst

 The old parameter names will continue to work, however support for them will be removed in a future release so please update your values file.

+Removed ``config.api``
+""""""""""""""""""""""

+This section configured the authentication backend for the Airflow API but used the same values as the Airflow default setting, which made it unnecessary to declare the same again.

 Fixed precedence of ``nodeSelector``, ``affinity`` and ``tolerations`` params
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""